lihua-cat/ZeemanSpectra.jl/README.md

 # ZeemanSpectra.jl

-ZeemanSpectra.jl is a julia package for computing hyperfine structure of alkali atoms (and iodine atom) in weak ambient magnetic field.
+ZeemanSpectra.jl is a julia package for computing hyperfine structure of alkali atoms (and iodine atom) in weak magnetic field (relative to fine structure).

 ## Roadmap
 1. Atom data